OpenRailAssociation/osrd-website/content/docs/reference/design-docs/scalable-async-rpc/index.en.md

 ### Unbind the queue and wait before stopping workers

 In a previous design, we tried to delete work queue in one go.
-It created a race condition issue on queue deletion, caused by the fact ordyne does not get direct notifications of when messages are received on a work queue:
+It created a race condition issue on queue deletion, caused by the fact osrdyne does not get direct notifications of when messages are received on a work queue:

 - we decide to stop the worker group
 - work is received on the queue, but we aren't made aware as no worker is up